 Directed by Jim Brown

 When we watch movies about music groups we can be looking for historical and personal insights, or we could just want happy nostalgia, to hear the music and see our favorites as they appeared through the years.
 Many of us instantly recognize groups from the 1960s when we hear them, but can only remember what they looked like from photos on record albums.
 50 Years with Peter Paul and Mary finds a good compromise between the two poles of interest.
-The 80-minute docu does indeed tell their story across five decades, but it’s also mostly performances, as recorded at different times.
-Peter Paul and Mary were everywhere on the radio, and we know what they look like performing, but they weren’t ubiquitous.
+The 80-minute docu does indeed tell their story across five decades but it’s also mostly performances, as recorded at different times.
+Peter Paul and Mary were everywhere on the radio and we know what they look like performing, but they weren’t ubiquitous.
 I’d say that they were definitely one of the most visible folk groups, even if Television preferred clean-cut apolitical trios.

 Springing from the same New York counterculture roots as folk like Bob Dylan and Joan Baez, Peter Paul & Mary carried on the Woody Guthrie tradition without a heavily political edge, at least not on the surface.
 As seen in the docu they did indeed perform on the forefront of various causes and movements.
 Back just ten years in 1951 or so, simply being pro- union and pacifist was enough for The Weavers to be blocked from radio and TV.
-PP&M avoided that problem mainly because the witch hunters were tamer, especially after the arrival of the Kennedys.
+PP&M avoided that problem mainly because the witch hunters had been tamed somewhat by the arrival of the Kennedys.
 It was as if some kind of media compromise had been made.
 The three singers looked terrific on stage.
 The two men played it straight, and their friendly smiles and gentle voices posed no threat.
 Mary Travers set the style for the ’60s folk diva — an animated singer who moved with the beat and tossed her hair in a natural, naturally sexy way that made her seem powerful, elemental.
 No elaborate costumes were needed — Mary’s hair was always the same, perfect whether still or windblown.

 Although PP&M sang the protest standards, it was always in a positive mode.
 Their cover of “If I Had a Hammer” is still the most exciting; it doesn’t get old as do some other basic folk songs.
-Although they showed up for major Civil Rights gatherings — they sang at the big Washington Marches — and even anti-war protests, they weren’t demonized by the media, as was John Lennon, who was denounced for being anti-war, marrying an Asian and saying the Beatles were more popular than God.
+Although they showed up for major Civil Rights gatherings — they sang at the big Washington Marches — and even anti-war protests they weren’t demonized by the media as was John Lennon, who was denounced for being anti-war, marrying an Asian and saying the Beatles were more popular than God.
 I suppose the reason is that PP&M weren’t outspoken like Lennon or even Joan Baez.
 For the most part they just sang the songs.

 The clincher for American approval was one song that was so popular they would have been forgiven anything.
 “Puff the Magic Dragon” became an instant classic, a kiddy necessity.
 And it’s a great song, too.